 Emperor Charlemagne (742-814) gave important impetus, because it had dense forests cleared and planted with vines from Hungary, Italy, Spain, Lorraine and Champagne.
 He issued the first laws and gave permission for the self-produced wine Buschenschanken for sale.
 Decisive for cultivated viticulture were the Cistercian, who founded thousands of monasteries in Europe and joined in professionally Weingarten Care, Grape selection and winemaking employed.
 In 1136 twelve monks founded Burgundy the famous monastery Eberbach in the Rheingau.
 Over the next 100 years, between Worms and Cologne, 200 branches were established on the Rhine, In the 12th and 13th centuries, the monastery and its offshoots was, so to speak, the largest wine-growing company in the world.
-First of all, the Burgundian monks planted vineyards, especially red wines.
+First, the monks from Burgundy planted vineyards, especially red wines.
 But they soon realized that white wines were the best in the Rheingau.

 In the High Middle Ages (1050-1250) ranged from the effects of Medieval warm period the cultivation limits about 200 m higher than today, so that agriculture and wine growing experienced a large extent.
 The largest vineyard was then reached in the 15th century with about 400,000 hectares (about four times as much as today).
 At the time, though, that counted Alsace with extensive vineyards added.
 The vineyards were mainly in low-lying flat areas clearing heavily wooded areas in the northern franc.
 The Thirty Years' War (1618-1648) left behind, as in the rest of Europe destruction in apocalyptic extent, of which the German viticulture recovered only very slowly.
 Many former flourishing wine regions such as Bavaria, northern, eastern and central Germany were no longer planted with vines.
 But also the advent of beer as a mass drink, viticulture greatly increased.
 The wine became more and more rare and expensive.
 In 1563 was one piece Rheinwein (1,200 liters) for 300 gold talers, a few years later 500 gold talers.